-The second article on exploring and applying cultural assessment and change theory to influencing the corporate culture or a large organisation in practice.
+This is the second article on exploring and applying cultural assessment and change theory to influencing the corporate culture or a large organisation in practice.
 This article explores some of the most prominent management theories and models and explains their relative merits in practice.
-The first article is here:

 Now that I’ve established why understanding the corporate culture is important (see previous blog on that here) it’s time to go ahead and design an approach that will explore and assess it.

 “If we are to gain an insight into and perhaps some control over our situation…. we need to develop our understanding of how such organisations function and why the people within them behave as they do.”

 Understanding culture within any group is a complex and difficult task.
 Culture is the mixture of attitudes, beliefs, values, practices, stories, myths, relationships that forms ‘the way we do things around here’ (Deal and Kennedy, 1982).